Columbine High School massacre: Secondary casualties

 In the years following the shooting, numerous individuals connected to the event experienced long-term physical and psychological effects.
 Survivors, including students and teachers, reported symptoms of post-traumatic stress disorder.

 Six months after the shootings, Anne Marie Hochhalter's mother died by suicide.
 Hochhalter herself died on February 16, 2025, at the age of 43.
-According to Hochhalter's dad, she died due to medical complications from the paralysis and injuries sustained during the shooting.
+According to Hochhalter's father, she died due to medical complications from the paralysis and injuries sustained during the shooting.
 On March 13, 2025, the Jefferson County Coroner's Office released her autopsy report, officially ruling her cause of death as homicide.
 The ruling brought the total number of deceased victims resulting from the attack to 14.

 Greg Barnes, a 17-year-old student at Columbine who had also witnessed Sanders's shooting, and also a close friend of Kechter, died by suicide on May 4, 2000.

 Survivor Austin Eubanks, who was injured during the shooting, became heavily medicated, developing an opioid addiction.
-He eventually overcame and later spoke publicly about the addiction, but died from an accidental overdose in 2019 at the age of 37.
+He eventually overcame and later spoke publicly about the addiction, but died from an accidental overdose on May 18, 2019, at the age of 37.

 Conspiracy theories and misinformation

 In the immediate aftermath, conspiracy theories and unfounded claims were made by several anti-government movements and extremist religious and political movements, such as the Westboro Baptist Church and televangelist Jerry Falwell Sr.

 Westboro's founder and then-leader, Fred Phelps, unfoundedly claimed that both Harris and Klebold were gay, saying: "Two filthy fags slaughtered 13 people at Columbine High."
 Falwell also claimed that Harris and Klebold were gay, though he retracted afterward.

 Conspiracy theories also arose from anti-gun control activists and extremists, claiming that the massacre had either been staged or that both Harris and Klebold had been government agents, aiming at promoting tougher gun control legislation.
 Other conspiracy theories point to a mysterious third shooter that has never been identified.

 Other antisemitic conspiracy theories pointed to the massacre being a Jewish conspiracy, due to Klebold's mother being Jewish.

 Political commentator and conspiracy theorist Alex Jones once implied that the US government had "perpetrated" Columbine, and has claimed that "the Columbine school shootings were 100 percent false flag".

+Multiple media outlets stated that the school was in Littleton; the school has a Littleton postal address, but is not in the city limits.
+Denver-area newspapers and outlets had more accurate information on the school's location.
+Because of the media reporting, the City of Littleton was linked in the minds of the public with the massacre.